nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `list`

-### Editing a person : `edit`
+### Updating a person : `update`

-Edits an existing person in the address book.
+Updates an existing person in the address book.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMERGENCY_CONTACT] [a/ADDRESS] [s/SUBJECT]…​`
+Format: `update NAME [n/NAME] [p/PHONE] [e/EMERGENCY_CONTACT] [a/ADDRESS] [l/level] [s/SUBJECT]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+* Updates the person with the specified `NAME`.
+The name refers to the full name shown in the displayed person list.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing subjects, the existing subjects of the person will be removed i.e adding of subjects is not cumulative.
+* When updating subjects, the existing subjects of the person will be removed i.e adding of subjects is not cumulative.
 * You can remove all the person’s subjects by typing `s/` without specifying any subjects after it.

 Examples:
-*  `edit 1 p/91234567 e/99999999` Edits the phone number and emergency contact of the 1st person to be `91234567` and `99999999` respectively.
+*  `update Alex Yeoh p/91234567 e/99999999` Updates the phone number and emergency contact of `Alex Yeoh` to be `91234567` and `99999999` respectively.
-*  `edit 2 n/Betsy Crower s/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing subjects.
+*  `update Alex Yeoh n/Betsy Crower s/` Updates the name of `Alex Yeoh` to be `Betsy Crower` and clears all existing subjects.

 ### Locating persons by name: `find`